VidTu/Ksyxis/README.md

 with this mod and can uninstall it to load otherwise.

 **Q**: How to force-load chunks for ticking if spawn chunks have been removed?
-**A**: If you really need ticking chunks, load individual chunks with the `/forceload` vanilla command.
+**A**: If you really need ticking chunks, load individual chunks with the `/forceload` vanilla command in 1.13 or newer.
+For older versions, you can search for some mod that force-loads chunks.

 **Q**: I found a bug.
 **A**: Report it [here](https://github.com/VidTu/Ksyxis/issues).
 If you are not sure if this is a bug, you can join